elbthelzeleke/SeniorDesign2024/Final_Design_Report.md

 ### Overview

-The user manual explains how to operate the smart home interface, including logging in, customizing preferences, managing devices, and setting up routines.
-I is included in the Git Hub
+The user manual explains how to operate the smart home interface, including logging in (account creation and secure login procedures and connecting to your home network), customizing preferences (adjusting visual settings, configuring voice command preferences, and creating and managing user profiles), managing devices (adding and removing smart devices, organizing devices by room or function, and troubleshooting connection issues), and setting up routines (editing and deleting existing automation and setting up emergency protocols).
+Available in our GitHub repository.

 ---

 ### Frequently Asked Questions (FAQ)
 EG.
-> **Q: What if a device doesn't respond?**
+> **Q: What should I do if a smart device isn't responding in the app?**
 **A:** The device will show an "offline" status.
 Please check your network connection or restart the smart device.
 The dashboard attempts auto-refresh every 30 seconds.

+> **Q: How do I make the interface easier to use with my screen reader?**
+**A:** We offer multiple accessibility enhancements such as enable "Screen Reader Mode" in Settings > Accessibility.

 ---